Panhala Fort: Under Chhatrapati Shivaji Maharaj

-In 1659, after the death of the Bijapur general Afzal Khan, in the ensuing confusion Chhatrapati Shivaji Maharaj took Panhala from Bijapur.
+In 1659, after the death of the Bijapur general Afzal Khan, in the ensuing confusion Shivaji took Panhala from Bijapur.
 In May 1660, to win back the fort from Chhatrapati Shivaji Maharaj, Adil Shah II (1656–1672) of Bijapur sent his army under the command of Siddi Johar to lay siege to Panhala.
 Chhatrapati Shivaji Maharaj fought back and they could not take the fort.
 The siege continued for 5 months, at the end of which all provisions in the fort were exhausted and Chhatrapati Shivaji Maharaj was on the verge of being captured.

 Under these circumstances, Chhatrapati Shivaji Maharaj decided that escape was the only option.
 He gathered a small number of soldiers along with his trusted commander Baji Prabhu Deshpande and, on 13 July 1660, they escaped in the dead of night to flee to Vishalgad.
 Baji Prabhu and a barber, Shiva Kashid, who looked like Shivaji, kept the enemy engaged, giving them an impression that Shiva Kashid was actually Chhatrapati Shivaji Maharaj.
 In the ensuing battle (see Battle of Pavan Khind), almost three quarters of the one thousand strong force died, including Baji Prabhu himself.
 The fort went to Adil Shah.
 It was not until 1673 that Chhatrapati Shivaji Maharaj could occupy it permanently.

-Sambhaji Maharaj, Chhatrapati Shivaji Maharaj son and successor to the throne Chhatrapati Shivaji Maharaj met his son after he escaped from the Camp of Diler Khan after executing his father political agenda to bring Aurangzeb's successor over to the Maratha's.
+Sambhaji, Shivaji Maharaj's son and successor to the throne Chhatrapati Shivaji Maharaj met his son after he escaped from the Camp of Diler Khan after executing his father political agenda to bring Aurangzeb's successor over to the Maratha's.
 He escaped from here along with his wife on 13 December 1678 and attacked Bhupalgad.
 He returned to Panhala, however, on 4 December 1679 to reconcile with his father just before his father's death on 4 April 1680.
 At the height of Shivaji's power in 1678, Panhala housed 15,000 horses and 20,000 soldiers.